Working in Extreme Heat

 Loss of appetite

 Heat exhaustion can develop into heat stroke, which can be life-threatening.
 If someone experiences heat stroke symptoms like vomiting, rapid pulse and breathing, confusion, loss of consciousness and seizures, call an ambulance.

 Who is responsible for employee heat-related illness?

 Every employer has a responsibility to provide workers with a safe place to work.
 Risking employees’ health and safety by failing to maintain a safe temperature to work in can leave employers liable for WorkCover claims and Occupational Health and Safety Investigations.

 Who has legal duties under Workplace Health and Safety?

-Under WH&S laws, everyone involved with a workplace has a responsibility to minimise the risks involved with working in heat.
+Under WH&S laws, everyone involved in a workplace has a responsibility to minimise the risks involved with working in the heat.
 The person(s) running the business have a responsibility to minimise risks as much as possible and to consult with workers.